 - The best Alexa Soundbar: Bose Soundbar 500

-Combining size and performance, the 3rd generation Amazon Echo is our pick for the best Alexa speaker.
+Combining size and performance, the Amazon Echo (4th Gen) is our pick for the best Alexa speaker.
 Music aficionados will appreciate the sound quality this sizable speaker is able to churn out in a package that’s not overpowering when it’s placed among other decor.
-While it shares a similar cylindrical design as its predecessors, this 3rd generation model blends into more areas because of its fabric covering.
-Plus, there are five different colors to choose from.
+After sporting a familiar cylindrical shape, this latest Amazon Echo bears a refreshing new spherical design that undeniably draws attention — especially with an LED light ring around its base.

-Over on the audio side, the Echo’s speakers are powered by Dolby with 360-degree audio, while delivering crisp vocals and punchier bass to please just about any music lover.
+Over on the audio side, thespeakers are powered by Dolby with 360-degree audio, delivering crisp vocals and punchier bass to please just about any music lover.
 You’re paying more for it over the smaller Echo Dot, but at $100, it’s a wonderful centerpiece.
-Throw in all of Alexa’s expertise and home control functions, you have an Alexa speaker that offers a lot without breaking the bank.
+Throw in all of Alexa’s expertise and home control functions, and you have an Alexa speaker that offers a lot without breaking the bank.

-If you’re looking for a general Alexa speaker that can be discrete wherever it’s placed, then you’ll want to check out the Amazon Echo Dot with Clock.
+If you’re looking for a general Alexa speaker that can be discreet wherever it’s placed, then you’ll want to check out the Amazon Echo Dot (4th Gen) with Clock.
 However, you may want to position it in an area that offers a line of sight to it, because it proudly displays the time with its built-in LEDs.

 Amazon’s premier Alexa speaker is the Echo Studio.
 Armed to the teeth with an impressive array of hardware, and featuring a total of five speakers powered by Dolby Atmos technology, it ensures audio performance is dynamic for just about any situation.
 What truly makes it unique is the ability to tune itself to adapt to any room by analyzing the acoustics of the room, delivering optimized audio for exceptional music playback.

-Despite the speaker that’s packing so much heat, all of the hardware is packaged snuggly into its cylindrical shaped body — making it the perfect centerpiece to grace any entertainment center.
+Despite thepacking so much heat, all of the hardware is packaged snuggly into its cylindrical shaped body — making it the perfect centerpiece to grace any entertainment center.
 Plus, you still get all the same rich smart home controls as any Alexa speaker.
 You’re paying a pretty penny for the Echo Studio, but you’re receiving a premium speaker in return.

 Sure, it may be a couple of years old now, but the Ultimate Ears Megablast is one of the few Alexa enabled speakers meant for the great outdoors.